Albany Roundtable Announces 2020 Scholarship

 The group presents a civic luncheon series which is open to the public and attracts an average of 50 participants each month to hear speakers with diverse viewpoints on timely subjects relating to the region.

 A scholarship in the amount of $1,000 is being offered to a high school senior who is recommended by a member in good standing of the Albany Roundtable.
 The application must be submitted by a student in his or her senior year of high school and will be awarded contingent upon acceptance an attendance at a two- or four-year college or university.

-Applications must be datestamped no later than March 31, 2019, and the scholarship will be awarded at the Roundtable’s Annual Meeting in May at the University Club of Albany.
+Applications must be datestamped no later than March 31, 2019, and the scholarship will be awarded at the Roundtable’s Annual Meeting in May in Albany.

 A short questionnaire, available on the organization’s website at www.albanyroundtable.com and at Roundtable meetings, must be accompanied by a letter of recommendation from a teacher or counselor at the applicant’s school, or if the student is home-schooled, by a member of the community.
 An official transcript including courses, grades and grade point average should be included, as well as an essay of 300-500 words on the following topic: “Citizenship includes the exercise of certain personal responsibilities, including considering the rights and interests of others.
 Discuss your involvement in a civic capacity which demonstrates your commitment to the community.
 This can include religious, social, and/or political activities.

 Applications may be mailed to the Roundtable or may be submitted by email to email@example.com.

 “The Albany Roundtable has a long history of providing a forum for civil discussion of the issues of the day,” said Christopher Burke, president of the 501c3 organization.
 “We hope that this scholarship will help to foster a new generation of civic leaders who will go on to contribute to their communities in ways that we cannot yet imagine.”